wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 !!! warning "Filtered download"
     When downloading the description of the API structure, applied filters are taken into account.
 Only filtered data is downloaded.

-!!! info "Domain information in downloaded Swagger file"
+!!! info "API host information in downloaded Swagger file"
-    If a discovered API structure contains several domains, endpoints from all domains will be included in the downloaded Swagger file.
-Currently, the domain information is not included in the file.
+    If a discovered API structure contains several API hosts, endpoints from all API hosts will be included in the downloaded Swagger file.
+Currently, the API host information is not included in the file.

 Using the downloaded data, you can discover: